A weekend in the riverside market town of Kingston upon Thames

 Eat like a king (or queen)

-We’re not saying you have to go full Henry VIII, but a weekend getaway surely justifies a little belt-loosening.
+A weekend getaway surely justifies a little belt-loosening.
 The best restaurants in Kingston upon Thames are an eclectic bunch and there’s always something cooking, wherever the little hand is pointing.
 By day, you might settle down for afternoon tea in the Downton-esque setting of Warren House, where your plate runneth over with finger sandwiches, pastries and scones smothered in clotted cream and homemade jams.
 By night, you could run the gauntlet of eateries at the Riverside Walk (with big names like Bill’s and Côte offering money-shot views of the water).
 Alternatively, you could break free of the chain brands and drop into Poor Boys (5 Griffin Centre), where New Orleans cuisine is saluted with stick-to-your-ribs Po Boy sandwiches and ice cream floats.

 Reawaken your inner culture vulture